AlexAndradeNet/serenity-rest/README.md

 ## 🚀 EXECUTION

-Prior execution you must create a `.env` file in the root of the project or create some environment variables with the following values:
+Prior execution you must create **System variables** or a `.env` file in the root of the project or create some environment variables with the following
+values:

 ```
 MARQETA_USERNAME=myusername
 MARQETA_PASSWORD=mypassword
+BF_MARQETA_PUBLIC_URL=https://url.public.com
+BF_CORE_PUBLIC_URL=https://url.public.or.local.com
 ```

-Prior to launch executions you need to have the following services running locally or in AWS.
+Prior to launch executions you need to have the Blankfactor Bank service (the main project) running locally (with ngrok) or in AWS.
+The CORE url would be a public or local url.

-You have to update the blankfactor url (in AWS or Gurok) in the file `src/test/resources/serenity.conf` property `blankfactor.base.endpoint`.

 **NOTE:** To local launch you need to follow [these instructions](https://us-east-1.console.aws.amazon.com/codesuite/codecommit/repositories/DigitalBank/browse/refs/heads/develop?region=us-east-1).